ssec/polar2grid/doc/source/installation.rst

 to run the features provided by |project|.
 The tarball uses bash scripts for conveniently calling the python software or utilities provided by third-party vendors.
-The software bundle is only supported on x86_64 RHEL systems, but may work on other Linux systems as well.
+The software bundle is only supported on CentOS6-compatible systems, but may work on other Linux systems as well.
 There are other ways to install
 |project| on other operating systems, but the instructions to do so are